hemanth22/learntlessons/docs/TWS.md

 ```
 SCHEDULE WORKSTATION1#SCHEDULE_NAME
 DESCRIPTION "Mention the description"\
-ON RUNCYCLE RULE1 VALIDFROM 22061993 "FREQ=DAILY" -- for daily
-ON RUNCYCLE RC1 "FREQ=WEEKLY;BYDAY=MO,TU,WE,TH,FR" -- for specific days in weekly
+ON RUNCYCLE RULE1 VALIDFROM 22061993 "FREQ=DAILY" -- for daily or ON RUNCYCLE RC1 "FREQ=WEEKLY;BYDAY=MO,TU,WE,TH,FR" -- for specific days in weekly
-AT 1000 UNTIL 1200 +7 DAYS
+AT 1000 UNTIL 1200 +7 DAYS DEADLINE 1130 -- deadline condition will throw alerts if job not completed by 11:30
-PRIORITY 0 -- to hold the job
-PRIORITY 100 -- For top priority job
+PRIORITY 0 -- to hold the job or PRIORITY 100 -- For top priority job
 :
 WORKSTATION1#JOB_NAME
 AT 1000 UNTIL 2359 +1 DAYS